-PREP IT - Thoroughly wash your body, inside and out, with dish detergent and warm water to remove any contaminants.
-Be sure to rinse well with running water to ensure that no soap remains, and then use a lint-free cloth or paper towel to completely dry your body.
-Give the body a good shake to help release water that is trapped in corners or tight crevices.
-Once it’s fully dry, apply the die-cut window masks that are provided by the manufacturer, being careful to line then up well before application.
-A firm rubdown of the mask edges with your finger will ensure crisp, bleed-free paint lines.
-Make sure that your hands are clean, as there isn’t much point in washing the inside of your body if you’re going to rub your oily fingers all over the inside anyway.
+PREP IT - Thoroughly wash your body with dish detergent and warm water to remove any contaminants.
+Rinse well with running water so no soap remains, then use a lint-free cloth or paper towel to completely dry your body.
+Once dry, apply window masks then rubdown the edges with your finger to ensure crisp, bleed-free paint lines.

-MASK IT UP - You have a number of options when it comes to masking your paint scheme.
-Liquid mask, standard masking tape, or pre-cut paint masks are all good options, so depending on your skill level and available time, you can choose the one that works best for you.
-We decided to go with a pre-cut Wicked Flames paint mask kit from xxx main racing (Part # M037l).
-After removing all of the unusable portions of the paint mask from the sheet, simply apply the included clear application tape and install the masks to their desired locations.
-Since we are painting a relatively small, 1/10-scale buggy body and we’ll be using stickers to decorate the outside, we decided to go with a somewhat random array of flame shapes to separate our two main paint colors.
-The long masks were cut into smaller pieces and overlapped slightly to create the exact shape we wanted.
-Just as with the window masks, you should firmly rub your finger along all of the paint mask’s edges to prevent paint bleed.
-As with any painting project on the inside of a clear, polycarbonate body, you want to order your painting from darkest to lightest colors.
-Our paint scheme will be white and black for the main body colors, with gunmetal used for separation in the flame shapes.
+MASK IT UP - We decided to go with our pre-cut Wicked Flames Paint Mask kit (Part # M037L).
+After removing all of the unusable portions of the paint mask from the sheet, simply apply the included clear Transfer Tape then install the masks pieces into your body.
+We went with a somewhat random array of flame shapes to separate our two main colors.
+When painting on the inside of a clear polycarbonate body you want to spray from darkest to lightest.
+Our paint scheme will have white and black main body colors with gunmetal flames.
 Since we want to hit the black paint first, we’ll use masking tape to fill in the areas of the body that will eventually be painted white.
-Double-check your body after the masking steps to ensure that you didn’t leave any slits or openings that could allow unwanted paint onto any given area of your body.

-SLAP SOME PAINT - Once all Of the masking is complete, you’ll be ready to hammer some paint down. it has been said a million times before but it is very important, so we’ll repeat it; be sure to use only paint that is meant for use on polycarbonate bodies. since the bodies are flexible, the paint has to be flexible, too; this will prevent it from chipping off every time your body bends slightly.
-Companies like Tamiya and Parma make great RC paint.
-We went with Tamiya spray cans for this project.
-Rub down all of your paint and window mask edges one more time with a clean finger.
-Start your first coat of black paint by dusting an ultra-thin layer down so you can barely see the coverage. this coat will help to seal all of the mask edges and will prevent bleed.
+SLAP SOME PAINT - Once all of the masking is complete, you’re ready to hammer some paint.
+Be sure to use polycarbonate paint only!
+We went with Tamiya PS rattle cans for this project.
+Start your first coat of black paint by dusting an ultra-thin layer down so you can barely see the coverage.
+This coat will help seal the mask edges to prevent bleed.
 Use a hair dryer on the low-heat setting to speed up the drying process.
-Spray on a second coat of black; this time a little bit heavier, but still light enough to prevent the paint from pooling around the mask edges.
-Again, use a hair dryer to dry the paint between coats.
-Finally, do one last touchup coat of black to fill in any light areas and ensure even coverage, then dry with a hair dryer.
+Hit your second coat of black; this time a little bit heavier, but still light enough to prevent paint from pooling around the mask edges.
+Again, use a hair dryer to speed drying between coats.
+Finish with one last touchup coat to fill in any light areas and ensure even coverage.

-It’s now time to gently remove the next layer of mask, and spray the white portion of the paint scheme.
-Be very careful when removing the masking tape, as you want the pre-cut flames, paint masks, and window masks to remain on the body.
-Do the old finger-rub trick on the masks again and then hit three decent coats of white paint, starting with the same dusting coat as before and using a hair dryer in between to speed up drying.
-Before you move to this step, it is extremely important to let the paint fully cure, as you’re about to remove the paint mask, which can cause jagged lines if the paint isn’t completely dry.
-Even after using a hairdryer, try to leave your body for a good hour or two at least; overnight would be even better. once you’re confident that your paint is dry, slowly remove all of the flames paint-mask pieces by pulling them away from your body, parallel along the paint line.
+Gently remove the next layer of mask to spray the white portion of the paint scheme.
+Be very careful when removing the masking tape, as you want the flames and window masks to remain on the body.
+Hit three coats of white paint, starting with the same dusting coat as before and using a hair dryer in between to speed up drying.
+It's extremely important to let the paint fully cure before removing your Paint Masks or you could get jagged lines.
+Once you’re confident that your paint is dry, slowly remove all of the flames paint-mask pieces by pulling them away from your body, parallel along the paint line.
 Rub the window mask edges down one final time and then apply two coats of gunmetal paint to fill in the exposed portion, using the hair dryer between coats.

-Flip the decal over, remove the rest of the backing, and roll it onto your body, being careful to avoid air bubbles in the process.
-This method will keep your stickers straight, lined up, and air-bubble-free without having to utilize the time-consuming and messy wet method of decal application that uses soapy water to allow you to position the graphic.
-Install all decals as described above, and you’re done!
+Flip the decal over, remove the rest of the backing, and roll it onto your body, being careful to avoid air bubbles.
+This method will keep your stickers straight and air-bubble-free without having to utilize the messy wet method of decal application that uses soapy water to allow graphic positioning.